-3. Results
+Results and discussion

 The developed GIS tool has been applied to two cases study in Spain.
-The first one is a fixed 108 kW peak power PV plant connected to the grid, operating since mid-2008.
-The second one is self- consumption fixed domestic 9 kW peak power PV plant installed in the rooftop of a single family dwelling.
+The first one is a fixed 108 kWp PV plant connected to the grid, operating since mid-2008.
+The second one is self- consumption fixed domestic 9 kWp PV plant installed in the rooftop of a single family dwelling.
 This installation is in operation since February 2017.

-3.1.
-Implementation on a 108 kWp PV power plant.
+Implementation on a 108 kWp PV power plant

-This plant is operated by the Spanish company Sobarriba Leon 0, and it is characterized by 100 kW nominal power on the inverters and 108 kW peak power of installed PV modules.
+This plant is operated by the Spanish company Sobarriba Leon 0, and it is characterized by 100 kW nominal power on the inverters and 108 kWp of installed PV modules.
 It constitutes part of a greater PV plant of 1 MW.
 Thus, it shares a transformation center formed by two 630 kVA transformers.

 In this case, the PV modules are installed on fixed structures, pointing the South direction and tilted 28 degrees with the horizontal surface.
 The structures are made of steel and foundations are of concrete.

 The PV field in this case consists of 432 GFM 220-250 monocrystalline silicon modules 250 Wp manufactured by the company Wuxi Guofei Green Energy Source Co.
-Ltd. They are organized in 24 strings (see Figure 2) with 18 modules on each, grouped in parallel through string electrical protection boxes.
+Ltd. Their nominal electrical characteristics according to the manufacturer can be seen in table 3.
+They are organized in 24 strings (see Figure 2) with 18 modules on each, grouped in parallel through string electrical protection boxes.
 There are 6 string electrical protection boxes in total.
 All modules are fitted with adequate fuse protections.

 Therefore, the inverter arrives 24 strings of 18 photovoltaic modules.
 The selected inverter is an Ingecon Sun Power model, manufactured by Ingeteam, and 100 kW nominal power.
 The inverter includes surge protection, a galvanic isolation transformer, DC fuses, anti-island with automatic disconnection protections, a thermal breaker, a reverse polarity protection, a protection against short-circuits and a protection against insulation faults.

+Table 3 – Wuxi Guofei Green Energy GFM 220-250 PV module characteristics.